mrsipan/packer-centos-stream/README.md

-# Build qemu Centos-stream images
+# Build qemu CentOS-Stream qcow2 images

 Build minimal CentOS-Stream `qcow2` images that can be used in _kvm_ or _xen_.